zardra/nuclide/docs/_docs/features/task-runner.md

 ![](/static/images/docs/feature-task-runner-swift-build-output.png)

-You can customize build settings, such as whether to build the package in a "Debug" or "Release" configuration, by clicking the gear icon to the right of the Swift Task toolbar.
+You can customize build settings, such as whether to build the package in a *Debug* or *Release* configuration, by clicking the Settings button (i.e., the gear icon) to the right of the toolbar's text box.

 ![](/static/images/docs/feature-task-runner-swift-build-settings.png)